garyhtou/grecian-computer/README.md

       for _ in 0..NUM_COLUMNS {
         for _ in 0..NUM_COLUMNS {
           if validate(&puzzle) {
-            // Return if the puzzle as solved return Ok(*puzzle);
+            // Return if the puzzle was solved return Ok(*puzzle);
           }
           // rotate level